ibm-cloud-docs/monitoring/agent/config_agent.md

 Check the Sysdig topic [Host Requirements for Agent Installation](https://docs.sysdig.com/en/host-requirements-for-agent-installation.html){: external}

-## Deploying a Sysdig agent on Linux
+## Deploying a monitoring agent on Linux
 {: #config_agent_linux}

-Complete the following steps to configure a Sysdig agent on Linux to collect and forward metrics to an instance of the {{site.data.keyword.mon_full_notm}} service:
+Complete the following steps to configure a monitoring agent on Linux to collect and forward metrics to an instance of the {{site.data.keyword.mon_full_notm}} service:

 1. [Obtain the Sysdig access key](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-access_key#access_key_ibm_cloud_ui).